 The old fortified town of Kotor is on the UNESCO world heritage list.
-We’ve learned that this old town is one of the most well-preserved old towns in Europe and has survived many regimes and natural disasters.
-As you enter the town, you see a plaque with these words inscribed that describe the history and attitude of the town, it’s translation “What belongs to others we don’t want, what is ours we will never surrender” – President Tito of Yugoslavia.
+We’ve learned that this old town is one of the most well-preserved towns in Europe and has survived many regimes and natural disasters.
+As you enter the town, you see a plaque with these words inscribed describing the history and attitude of the town.
+Translated version, “What belongs to others we don’t want, what is ours we will never surrender” – President Tito of Yugoslavia.

 Continue reading “Life inside the walls.”

 It was the perfect location for that first morning “kafa” in the town of Budva yesterday, enjoying the warm breeze and listening to the waves of the Adriatic Sea.
 Continue reading “A Maritimer feels right at home along the Adriatic Sea.”

 We were told that the Kotor Winter “Karneval” has been celebrated now for over a century.
 It’s celebrated each year during the last week of February.
 The festivities include a masquerade ball, concerts, children’s activities, a parade, traditional costumes and tastings of local cuisine.